 Our team at K. Dean Kantaras, P.A. advises against any misguided attempts at "self-help."
 It's important to have a qualified legal professional on your side.
 Consult our qualified child supportattorney in Clearwater, and receive guidance on how to resolve your visitation and support issues professionally.

 For reliable guidance on child support law from a board-certified attorney, contact our office and set up a consultation.
-Our team has been serving Florida families for almost 25 years.
+Our team has been serving Florida families for 59 combined years.

 At the Law Offices of K. Dean Kantaras, P.A., we take the time to explain your rights and take affirmative steps to assert them.
 Call us at (727) 939-6113!